Do Explanations Increase the Risk of Decision Logic Leakage? Explanation-Guided Stealing of Graph Models: Experiments

-\textbf{Results with Pre-trained Target Models.} In Table \ref{tab:main_results2}, we examine a more challenging scenario using more complex and powerful target models.
+In Table~\ref{tab:main_results_with_pre-training}, we examine a more challenging scenario using more complex and powerful target models.
 These models are pre-trained following the strategy in \cite{hu2019strategies}, specifically combining graph-level multi-task supervised learning and node-level self-supervised learning (ContextPred), and then fine-tuned on downstream task datasets.
-For query data, we sample 30\% of the shadow dataset for Tox21 and BACE, but only 10\% for HIV due to its larger scale.
+For query data, the budget is set to 30\% of the target model's training data size for Tox21 and BACE, but only 10\% for HIV due to its larger scale.
 Tox21 is a multi-label classification dataset, from which we use only the "NR-AhR" label.
 Additionally, both HIV and Tox21 have class imbalance issues, creating additional extraction challenges.
-As shown in Table \ref{tab:main_results2}, all methods achieve lower overall performance compared to the previous setting, reflecting the increased difficulty.
-Nevertheless, our framework maintains better performance, particularly in AUC and explanation correlation metrics, suggesting that incorporating the target model’s explanation information contributes to improved extraction.
+As shown in Table~\ref{tab:main_results_with_pre-training}, all methods achieve low overall performance compared to the target model.
+Nevertheless, our framework achieves significantly better performance, particularly in AUC and explanation correlation metrics, suggesting that incorporating the target model’s explanation information contributes to improved extraction.